 \textbf{Mobile robot leader in playground}.
 In this scenario, the leader is a mobile robot whose color closely resembles that of the ground, as shown in Fig.~\ref{pic_sim1}(a).
 A building is placed at the center of the scenario, where narrow gaps are just wide enough for both the leader and the follower to pass through.

 This scenario presents three major challenges.
 The first challenge is whether the follower can robustly segment and track the leader under varying lighting conditions.
 As shown in Fig.~\ref{pic_sim1}(a), when the leader is outside the slide, the lighting is relatively bright.
 In contrast, inside the slide (Fig.~\ref{pic_sim1}b–d), the lighting becomes dim, which can significantly alter the visual features of the leader.
 This discrepancy often leads to detection or segmentation failures, even when the leader is directly in front of the follower.
-Such failures are particularly evident in methods that rely on YOLO11 for leader detection.
-In contrast, the SAM-based memory buffer in Follow Everything continuously updates the leader embedding over time, adapting to illumination changes and reducing the risk of tracking loss.
-This advantage is reflected in Table.~\ref{table}, where our method greatly outperforms SA-MPC regarding the average leader loss time ratio (10.7\% vs 55.3\%).
+The SAM-based memory buffer continuously updates the leader embedding over time to adapt to illumination variations and mitigate the risk of tracking failure.
+By incorporating a distance frame buffer into Follow Everything, we further expand the original memory buffer to enable the model to leverage richer features for tracking, achieving the minimal average leader tracking loss time ratio of 10.7\%.

 The second challenge is whether the robot can safely follow the leader.
 As shown in Fig.~\ref{pic_sim1}(b) and (d), the slide and pillars create several impassable regions.
 The robot is therefore unable to move directly toward the leader and must instead follow while simultaneously avoiding obstacles.
 Our graph-based planner addresses this by generating multiple candidate trajectories with distinctive meanings, from which the safest and fastest path can be selected.